-In 2018, companies paid specific attention to chatbots that could function around-the-clock and generate leads everywhere: desktop, in-app or mobile.
+Last year, companies paid specific attention to chatbots that could function around-the-clock and generate leads everywhere: desktop, in-app or mobile.
 Today, your email channel can work as an independent lead generation tool along with the website.
 It can integrate a myriad of automation tools and effectively interact with chatbots and instant messengers.

 - How AI Helps Add Personalization to Your Email Campaigns

 - Email Marketing vs. Chatbot Marketing: The Ultimate Showdown

 - The Complete Guide to Getting Started With Website Personalization

 Trend 3: Integration of Your Search Marketing in Content Marketing

 Search marketing has retained the position of top digital sales-driving channels.
 Using social media is cool, but it’s running far behind search and content marketing.
 Why?
 For many B2C businesses, social media works well in terms of engaging the audience.
 Nevertheless, as a rule, they’re not the best suppliers of leads in narrow B2B niches according to surveys:

 Search marketing is not new, and few innovations are happening currently in this area.
 The updates of the algorithms that result in radical search changes are rare compared to previous years when the web was affected by Penguin and Panda filters.
 Taking a glance at Moz’s algorithm change history, it’s hard to reveal the significant dynamics except for the “Fred” algorithm update.